Bibliography Week

 About

-BIBLIOGRAPHY WEEK happens each year at the end of January when several national organizations devoted to book scholarship and the book arts – the Bibliographical Society of America (BSA), the American Printing History Association (APHA), and the Grolier Club – host their annual meetings.
-Many museums and bookish institutions have exhibitions open during this time as well.
+BIBLIOGRAPHY WEEK happens each year at the end of January when several national organizations devoted to book scholarship and the book arts – the Bibliographical Society of America (BSA), the American Printing History Association (APHA), and the Grolier Club – host annual meetings in New York City.
+The Antiquarian Booksellers Association of America (ABAA) hosts the booksellers’ showcase during the week; the New York Academy of Medicine Library and Columbia University also host lectures.
+Coinciding events throughout the week bring many librarians, scholars, book-sellers, collectors, and others to New York to attend events held all over the City.

 • January 20–25, 2025